Rattlesnake Annie: Early years

 She was born and raised near Puryear, Tennessee, United States, on a cotton and tobacco farm.

 Rattlesnake's father had been a country and blues musician, singer, guitar and fiddle and she learned to play guitar at an early age.
 She earned her first paycheck from singing at age eight, and from then on her goal in life was to earn a living while making music.
 When she was 12, Rattlesnake and two of her cousins formed a band called the Gallimore Sisters.
 They performed locally and won a statewide talent contest in 1954, landing them an appearance in Nashville on the Junior Grand Ole Opry and a live television performance.

 At age 16, Rattlesnake moved to Memphis and then on to Huntsville, Alabama.
-In the early 1960s she moved to Texas, where she met and married Max McGowan.
-The couple purchased 200 acres of land along the Brazos River.
-The land had never been cleared or lived on.

 Recording career

 Rattlesnake continued to pursue a music career, and in 1974 her first single, "Texas Lullabye", was released.
 She recorded her debut album, Rattlesnakes and Rusty Water, on her own label, Rattlesnake Records.
 At the time, it was also rare for a woman to produce her own songs.
 Rattlesnake reminisced of those early days: "I was breaking down barriers.
 If I could work like a man in the fields, why couldn't I play a guitar and produce my own records?"

 Because of promotion and her focus for International music, her first album became popular in Europe.
 In the mid-1970s, she became the first female country blues singer/guitarist songwriter to play in the Eastern Bloc countries of Europe.
 She appeared on television in East Germany, and the West German branch of Greenpeace adopted one of her songs, "Goodbye to a River", as their anthem.
-In Czechoslovakia she recorded an album, Rattlesnake Annie and the Last Cowboy, with Czech country singer Michal Tučný.
+In Czechoslovakia she recorded an album, Anka Chřestýš & Poslední Kovboj (lit.
+Rattlesnake Annie and the Last Cowboy), with Czech country singer Michal Tučný.

 In 1991, Rattlesnake became the first American country performer to sign a recording contract with Sony Music Japan.
 She expressed relief at the agreement, mentioning that "it's always been a hassle because they can never put me in a slot.
 What bin does the record store use for my records? ...
 When I signed with Sony Japan and they put me in their world music department, for the first time I felt free and understood."

+Personal life

-She and her husband moved to Southern Spain, where they remained for 30 years.
-In Andalusia she immersed herself in the lives and music of Gypsies and Flamenco.
+In the early 1960s she moved to Texas, where she met and married Max McGowan.
+The couple purchased 200 acres of land along the Brazos River.
+The land had never been cleared or lived on.
+She and her husband moved to Southern Spain in the 1990s, where they remained for 30 years.
+In Andalusia she immersed herself in the lives and music of the Romani people and Flamenco.